 Dr. Carden designed and executed consumer insights projects for Fortune 500 companies (e.g., P&G, J&J, Intel) to address brand positioning, segmentation, new product development, and pricing optimization challenges using methods from cognitive and behavioral science.

 Dr. Carden supported expert witness, Dr. David Neal, in conducting consumer behavior and perception research for 20+ trademark infringement and deceptive advertising disputes.
-Lucas helped advance the field of trademark and false advertising survey research by contributing research assistance to a chapter in a leading treatise in the field, see David Neal, “Psychological Considerations in Designing Trademark and False Advertising Survey Questionnaires” in Trademark and Deceptive Advertising Surveys: Law, Science, and Design, 273-290 (Shari S. Diamond & Jerre B. Swann, eds.
+Lucas was the lead research assistant for a chapter in a leading treatise in the field, see David Neal, “Psychological Considerations in Designing Trademark and False Advertising Survey Questionnaires” in Trademark and Deceptive Advertising Surveys: Law, Science, and Design, 273-290 (Shari S. Diamond & Jerre B. Swann, eds.
 2022).

 Occidental College